 1. Check if RAM is Detected

-So this is obviously the most obvious check that you must perform after upgrading RAM.
+So this is the most apparent check you must perform after upgrading RAM.

-You have to make sure that upgraded RAM has been detected by your PC.
+You have to make sure that your PC has detected upgraded RAM.

 Check Using About This PC

-A very simple way is to go to the “Properties” or the “About This PC” utility in Windows.
+A straightforward way is to go to the “Properties” or the “About This PC” utility in Windows.

 - Select Properties

 - Look for the field labeled “Installed RAM.”